Dinakar2329/resizable_table.github.io/README.md

 ## Note

-For avoiding conflicts with other `::before` or `::after` effects in the table, the `resizable` class has been added to multiple columns.
+For avoiding conflicts with other `::before` or `::after` effects in the table, the `rs-column` class has been added to multiple columns.

 ## Example